 International Ruby Programming Contest

-This year’s 2022 International Ruby Programming Contest for Junior and Senior High School Students — In Mitaka marks the 12th International Ruby Programming Contest for Junior and Senior High School Students.
-This year the contest is being co-hosted by the organizing committee made up of eight companies and two organizations involved in the Ruby programming language.
+This year’s 2023 International Ruby Programming Contest for Junior and Senior High School Students — In Mitaka marks the 13th International Ruby Programming Contest for Junior and Senior High School Students.
+This year the contest is being co-hosted by the organizing committee made up of nine companies and two organizations involved in the Ruby programming language.

 We hope that children learning to program, experiencing the joy of making a computer do what they want and making presentations will awaken their interest in the new worlds opened up to them by computers.
 The contest aims to sow the seeds of future dreams.
 We believe that giving the next generation the ability to make creative programs is not only important in training IT technicians, it will also lead to more people in industry with a broad range of experience and knowledge.
 We hope to hold a truly international contest by accepting entries from overseas as well, and that such interactions between children from all over the world will provide the opportunity for the creation of even better programs.